Agoric/documentation/main/README.md

 - A cryptographic routing fabric for inter-chain interoperability.
 - A library of market abstractions and a framework for securely composing them.
 - A framework for secure user interaction.

-## Build Beta Dapps

-This documentation site goes into detail about the Agoric system.
-For Beta, we recommend everyone begin by [getting started](/conceptual/getting-started/beta.md) with a deployed application as a user.
-You'll start by getting your wallet set up, including getting some mock assets to play with.
-Then you'll be able to experiment with the deployed application, see how it works, and start envisioning your own dapp.